loopbackio/loopback-next/packages/example-hello-world/README.md

 # @loopback/example-hello-world

+A simple hello-world application using LoopBack 4!

 ## Summary

-A simple hello-world application using LoopBack 4!
+This project shows how to write the simplest LoopBack 4 application possible.
+Check out [src/application.ts](src/application.ts) to learn how we configured our application to always respond with "Hello World!".

 ## Prerequisites